 Amantha Dickman, News Director: That’s all we have for today, but we’re gonna keep learning from those climate change professionals, so check back next week for that next segment on the Humanities Nebraska event, “Weathering Uncertainty: Conversations about Climate in Nebraska.”

 The KZUM newsroom is always open to hearing about any questions, concerns, suggestions, or even any story ideas that you want to share with us.
-All you have to do is give us a call at (402) 474-5086, extension line six.
-Or, if you aren’t much of a phone person, you can also find our social media handles and more newsroom information at kzum.org under that ‘Get Involved’ tab.
+All you have to do is give us a call at (402) 474 – 5086, extension line six.
+If you give us a call and we aren’t available, don’t forget to leave a voicemail.
+Or, if you aren’t much of a phone person, you can also find our social media handles and more newsroom information at kzum.org under that ‘About’ tab.

-Speaking of that website, if you happen to miss last week’s show, you can always head to the “KZUM News” tab.
-We archive all of our shows and include a transcript with links to the day’s content.
+Speaking of our website, if you happen to miss a show, you can always head to the “KZUM News” tab where we archive all of our shows and include a transcript with links to that day’s content.

-And, lastly, it is time to give our shout-out to Jack Rodenburg of the Rodenburg music experience.
-Jack is the one who put together all of the original music that our news program uses.
-Because of him, we all get short little snack breaks between segments, accompanied by some beautiful music.
-So, don’t forget to raise a cookie and say thank you, Jack.
+And, lastly, I just want to give a shout-out to Jack Rodenburg of the Rodenburg music experience.
+He put together all of the amazing original music that our news program uses.
+So, once again, thank you, Jack.

-You just finished listening to “KZUM News”, an original production of KZUM radio, which airs every Saturday at 11:00 AM.
+You just finished listening to “KZUM News,” an original production of KZUM radio that airs every Saturday at 11:00 a.m.
 Coming up next is “Beta Radio,” so stay tuned.